ga-curriculum/responsive-design-v2/concepts/README.md

 Whether you're aware or not, you encounter examples of responsive design every time you use the internet!
 Common examples include things like:

-- **Navbar responsiveness:** The navbar of a desktop site might be horizontal, with links spanning the width of the page, while a mobile site might have a hamburger menu that expands into a vertical list when clicked.
+- **Navbar responsiveness**: The navbar of a desktop site might be horizontal, with links spanning the width of the page, while a mobile site might have a hamburger menu that expands into a vertical list when clicked.

-- **Image size:** Desktop sites can account for large image sizes, but mobile sites need smaller or adaptive images in order to fit the screen without any unintended cropping.
+- **Image size**: Desktop sites can account for large image sizes, but mobile sites need smaller or adaptive images in order to fit the screen without any unintended cropping.

 ## Why implement responsive design?